kamipatel/PackagePushApp/README.md

 - Can connect to multiple packaging org and schedule package push upgrades right from LMA
 - USers can create custom List views, with

+Disclaimer:
+This app is for demo purposes only.
+Please use it at your own risk.
+This app use Lightning Web Components.
+Feel free to clone the repo and extend the functionality.

 ![Application in action](/images/pushupgrade-labapp-UI.gif)

 ### Step 0 - Prerequisite